-life-history traits of component species that make recovery difficult
+life-history traits of component species that make recovery difficult;

-structural complexity
+structural complexity;

-Examples of species groups, communities and habitat that can be identified as VMEs are certain coldwater corals and hydroids, e.g. reef builders and coral forest, sponge dominated communities, communities composed of dense emergent fauna, and seep and vent communities.
+Examples of species groups, communities and habitat that can be identified as VMEs are certain coldwater corals and hydroids, e.g. reef builders and coral forest, sponge-dominated communities, communities composed of dense emergent fauna, and seep and vent communities.
 These typically occur on certain topographical, hydrophysical or geological features such as: submerged edges and slopes, seamounts, guyots, banks, knolls, and hills, canyons and trenches, hydrothermal vents, and cold seeps.
-It was noted that the criteria for identifying VMEs and EBSAs were broadly similar, and arose from a common beginning.
+It was noted that the criteria for identifying VMEs and ecological or biological significant areas (EBSAs) were broadly similar, and arose from a common beginning.
 However, there are important differences in their rationale and application.
-VMEs are a management tool applied by RFMO/As and States to protect certain benthic communities from SAI caused by bottom contact fishing gears.
-Whereas EBSAs describe and catalogue, as the name implies, areas of ecological or biological significance in the world’s oceans and are shown in the EBSA repository.
-EBSAs are independent of management measures, though appropriate authorities can use the EBSA repository as a source of information and apply measures, when and where necessary, to ensure that the essential characteristics of the area are maintained.
+While VMEs are a management tool applied by RFMO/As and States to protect certain benthic communities from SAIs caused by bottom-contact fishing gear, EBSAs describe and catalogue, as the name implies, areas of ecological or biological significance in the world’s oceans, and they are shown in the EBSA repository.
+The EBSAs are independent of management measures, although appropriate authorities can use the EBSA repository as a source of information and apply measures, when and where necessary, to ensure that the essential characteristics of the area are maintained.

-The group also asked if the VME concept within the FAO Deep-sea Fisheries Guidelines could be applied to aggregations of fish, to turtles, or to other non-benthic animals.
+The group also asked whether the VME concept within the FAO Deep-sea Fisheries Guidelines could be applied to aggregations of fish, to turtles, or to other non-benthic animals.
 The FAO Deep-sea Fisheries Guidelines do not limit themselves to benthic invertebrates, and paragraph 42 talks about fish spawning areas and nursery areas.
 To date, VMEs have not been identified for such vertebrate aggregations, and it is felt that there are generally more appropriate protective measures that can be used by RFMO/As.
-However, NAFO Scientific Council (NAFO SC Report 2013, p.
-42) has identified the Southeast Shoal as an area important for spawning aggregations of capelin, a nursery area for yellow tail flounder and American plaice, an important habitat for the wedge clam, cod, striped wolfish, and humpback whales.
+However, the Northwest Atlantic Fisheries Organization (NAFO) Scientific Council (NAFO SC Report 2013, p.
+42) has identified the Southeast Shoal as an area important for spawning aggregations of capelin, a nursery area for yellow tail flounder and American plaice, an important habitat for wedge clam, cod, striped wolfish, and humpback whales.
 It is also listed as a VME element based on its physical characteristics (NAFO CEM 2014).
 This area crosses the international boundary with Canada and requires joint discussions between Canada and NAFO for its full protection.
 As yet, it has not been listed as a VME based on these attributes.

 As WECAFC has only an advisory mandate, it is difficult to draw parallels with areas that have RFMO/As.
 However, in regions with functioning RFMO/As that have divided their areas into existing and unfished areas, the costs of any exploratory fishing in unfished areas are borne by the industry.
 Encounters by commercial vessels also help map VMEs.
 However, the costs of detailed research surveys are normally borne by the State undertaking the survey.